ecsszilard/sc-jahn-teller-d4h-symmetry/README.md

 where `f(δ) = δ/(δ + δ₀)` suppresses the unphysical g_J → 4 divergence near half-filling, and `Z·2t²/U` is the kinematic dd-exchange (second order in `t₀ = t_pd²/Δ_CT`).
 These two exchange contributions are physically distinct and do not double-count.

-The regularization scale `δ₀` is not a free parameter — it is derived from the Zhang–Rice singlet spectral weight:
+The regularization scale `δ₀` is derived from the Zhang–Rice singlet spectral weight:
 ```
 z_ZRS = t_pd² / (Δ_CT² + t_pd²),    δ₀ = z_ZRS / (1 − z_ZRS)
 ```